Linaro/lava/doc/v2/actions-timeout.rst

  http://<INSTANCE_URL>/scheduler/job/<JOB_ID>/definition#<ACTION_LEVEL>

-The level string represents the sequence within the pipeline and is a key component of how the pipeline data is organised.
+The level string represents the sequence within the pipeline and is a key component of how the pipeline data is organized.
 See also :ref:`pipeline_construction`.

 This allows typical action timeouts to be as short as practical, so that jobs